5th Street Bar & Grill

 1028 Hillside Ave.

 I should add that I support Connoisseur Catering.
-It was them that gave me a greater appreciation for good food.
-I’ve had their soups and it was some of the tastiest lunches I’ve ever had.
-At least Connor’s operation is still going.
-They still cater, but to find another storefront—or update the Bridge St. digs--won't happen anytime soon.
-I'll be drooling over a good bison burger more than Rosie Bitts.
+It was them that gave me a greater appreciation for super-sized food at decent prices.
+I’ve had their soups and they were the tastiest lunches I’ve ever had.
+I'm hoping Connor’s operation is still going.
+They still cater, but for them to find another storefront won't happen anytime soon.
+I'll be drooling over a good bison burger, if such an item exists on this island, more than Rosie Bitts.
+At least her show, The Fabulous Miss Rosie Bitts, made my time at Quadra Village worth the visit.

 Yes, I like food more than burlesque.
 But when the climax is right, that opinion will change.